austral/austral.github.io/spec/rationale-error-handling.md

     tells the compiler to force programmers to use the result code of that function.

-14. **Libraries Cannot Rely on Destructors**.

-    In C++, compilers often provide non-standard functionality to turn off exception handling.
+14. **Libraries Cannot Rely on Destructors:** In C++, compilers often provide non-standard functionality to turn off exception handling.
 In this mode, `throw` is an abort and the body of a `catch` statement is dead code.
 Rust works similarly: a panic can cause stack unwinding (and concurrent destruction of stack objects) or a program abort, and this is configurable in the compiler.
 Unlike C++, this option is explicitly welcome in Rust.

 	In both languages, the decision of whether or not to use exception handling takes place at the root of the dependency tree, at the application.
 This